 - Chicken stock: You can use chicken stock (chicken broth) or vegetable stock (vegetable broth).
 I like to use a low salt version so that I can season to taste.

-- Cheese: There are two types of cheese in these arancini balls – mozzarella cheese and parmesan cheese.
-Mozzarella gives us ultimate gooeyness and parmesan is loaded with flavour.
+- Cheese: There are two types of cheese in these arancini balls – mozzarella cheese and manchego cheese to finish out the trio of Spanish flavours.
+Mozzarella gives us ultimate gooeyness and manchego is loaded with flavour.
+The manchego can be swapped for Parmesan cheese.

 - Parsley: Fresh parsley adds a wonderful freshness with all the bold flavours.
 You could also use a little lemon zest instead or alongside it.